GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/020-stove-lake-to-fairbrother-corner/index.md

         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
             <li>Make your way past the gate and follow the short first leg due north.</li>
-            <li>The trail turns sharply to the left (east) and continues to the "Open Gate" waypoint where you cross to the other side of the fence line you've been following.</li>
+            <li>The trail turns sharply to the left (west) and continues to the "Open Gate" waypoint where you cross to the other side of the fence line you've been following.</li>
-            <li>Make sure to veer right at "Trail Fork".</li>
+            <li>Make sure to bear right at "Trail Fork".</li>
             <li>At "Old Gate" walk through the fence opening onto the single-track trail.</li>
             <li>Following the trail to "Ministik Crossroads" should be quite straightforward.</li>
-            <li>If a game trail intersects with the trail you're on, and you're ever in doubt, veer right.
+            <li>If a game trail intersects with the trail you're on, and you're ever in doubt, bear right.
 That will always be the correct choice.</li>
             <li>You might want to take a break when you reach "'Crossroads' intersection".</li>
-            <li>Turn left (east) at the intersection and make your way along this former cutline.
+            <li>Turn left (west) at the intersection and make your way along this former cutline.
 The way should be quite clear along the way, but if in doubt use the "Three Trails intersection" waypoint to guide you.</li>
             <li>Turn left (south) at the "Three Trails intersection" and continue to "Trail meets old beaver dam" waypoint.</li>
           </ul>
         </td>